keploy/docs/versioned_docs/version-2.0.0/quickstart/java-spring-postgres.md

 - [Using Keploy's binary](#instructions-for-starting-using-binary)
 - [Using Keploy's docker image](#instructions-for-starting-using-docker)

-# Instructions For Starting Using Binary
+## Instructions For Starting Using Binary

 Prerequisites For Binary:

-1. Node 20.11.0 LTS
+1. Node 20.11.0 LTS and above
-2. OpenJDK 17.0.9
+2. OpenJDK 17.0.9 and above
-3. MVN version 3.6.3
+3. MVN version 3.6.3 and above

-## Setup the backend
+### Basic Setup

 You need to update the postgresql properties, go to `spring-petclinic/spring-petclinic-rest/src/main/resources/application-postgresql.properties`